dhimasryan/MOSA-Net-Cross-Domain/MOSA_Net+/README.md

 This section of this repository aims to introduce an improved version of MOSA-Net model, namely MOSA-Net + (Top performance in Track 3 <a href="https://arxiv.org/pdf/2310.02640.pdf" target="_blank">VoiceMOS Challenge 2023</a>), which leverages the acoustic features from <a href="https://github.com/openai/whisper" target="_blank">Whisper</a>.
 The details of the model architecture can be found in our <a href="https://arxiv.org/pdf/2309.12766.pdf" target="_blank">here.</a>

 ### TF Version ###
-Please kindly check the following folder for TF implementation MOSA-Net-Cross-Domain/MOSA_Net+/TF_version/
+Please kindly check the following folder for TF implementation <a href="https://github.com/dhimasryan/MOSA-Net-Cross-Domain/tree/main/MOSA_Net%2B/TF_version" target="_blank">MOSA-Net-Cross-Domain/MOSA_Net+/TF_version/</a>

 ### Citation ###